 "The Baron has passed the opening test, though Fairwind has not."

-Baron Grellus clearly has not passed his knowledge on to the Baroness which more than indicates that there is not a spirit of nuptial cooperation in their relationship.
+Baron Grellus clearly has not shared this knowledge with the Baroness which more than indicates that there is not a spirit of nuptial cooperation in their relationship.
+And yet, Fairwind keeps making the effort; likely behind the baron's back.
+To what purpose?
+To get at the treasury that the baron refuses to spend?

 In conclusion, Fairwind is a slender, middle aged woman married to a wealthy nobleman--not bad so far.
 Unfortunately, he is an incompetent and stingy baron who has lost the respect of his subjects and his wife, who has turned to adultery.
-She spends her free time tending the gardens with her daughter and sneaks off for "spiritual advice" from Yalta, a seductive priest who lives in town for apparently no other reason than to be near to her.
-She also sneaks down to the basement at night in order to get past the trapped door to the dungeon proper where she hopes to locate the treasure.
-Perhaps once it's found she will lead a coup against her husband, using the treasury as her own leverage to ensure her position in the new order.
-Or perhaps she just wants to steal enough of it to run off with Yalta and live a better life anywhere that is not this backwater burg on a remote island.
+She spends her free time tending the gardens with her daughter and seeking "spiritual advice" from a seductive priest who lives in town for apparently no other reason than to be near to her.
+She also sneaks down to the basement at night in an effort to bypass the trapped door to the dungeon proper where she hopes to locate the treasure.
+Perhaps once it's found she will use it to overthrow her husband.
+Or more likely she hopes to use it to escape from this backwater burg, to run off with Yalta and live a better life somewhere--anywhere--else.

 I think more was planned for Fairwind and Andrella since L1 mentions their stats would be published in L2.
 That never happened.
 I think you have made a good connection with her spiritual advisor Yalta.